kentcdodds/kcd-scripts/README.md

 `kcd-scripts` will automatically load any `.ts` and `.tsx` files, including the default entry point, so you don't have to worry about any rollup configuration.

-`tsc --noemit` will run during lint-staged to verify that files will compile.
+`tsc --build tsconfig.json` will run during before committing to verify that files will compile.
+So make sure to add the `noEmit` flag to the `tsconfig.json`'s `compilerOptions`.

 ## Inspiration